 Resource & Waste Management

-As an environmental leader, the San Jose Airport supports the Guadalupe River Trail which runs adjacent to the airfield and the Guadalupe Gardens.
-These trails are a part of the San Jose Green Vision Goal of creating 100 miles of interconnected trails which supply commuters with easy access routes and recreation space.
-The Guadalupe River Trail runs 11 miles through the San Jose area.
+As an environmental leader, the San José Mineta International Airport supports the Guadalupe River Trail which runs adjacent to the airfield and the Guadalupe Gardens.
+These trails are a part of the Envision San José 2040 General Plan of creating 100 miles of interconnected trails which supply commuters with easy access routes and recreation space.
+The Guadalupe River Trail runs 11 miles through the San José area.
 This trail and garden foster awareness with the local environment.

 There are 20 storage spaces for bikes that are available near the Airport terminals for customers, travelers and workers which are easily accessible from the Guadalupe River Park trail.